 Of course, you should allow everyone to express ideas, even if you don’t see the logic in them.
 Maybe they see it from another perspective and it will make sense after they explain it to you.
 However, you should examine the sound reasoning of each idea before you accept it.
 Examine all factual claims and premises.
 Take all factors into consideration and do your best to predict the outcome.

 Thorough analysis of each idea is part of the critical thinking process.
-It’s important not to make others intimidated by this analysis.
-You shouldn’t discourage them to give their ideas.
+It’s important not to intimidate others with this analysis.
+You shouldn’t discourage them from contributing their ideas.
 Show support by emphasizing the good things about each idea, too.

 Teach Them How!